Home » Career » Branches of Earth Science » 37 Branches of Geology

 • PETROLOGY – How types of rocks (igneous, metamorphic, and sedimentary petrology) form in their specific environment.

 • MINERALOGY – How chemical and crystalline structures in minerals are composed.
+This is what a mineralogist does.

 • GEMOLOGY – How natural and artificial gems are identified and evaluated.